nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | `Whitelist_config`         | `fa2_whitelist_config_entry_points` |
 | `Custom_config`            | Not specified                       |

-Config entry points may be implemented either within the FA2 token contract itelf (then the returned address will be `SELF`), or in a separate contract (see recommended implementation pattern using transfer hook).
+Config entry points may be implemented either within the FA2 token contract itself (then the returned address will be `SELF`), or in a separate contract (see recommended implementation pattern using transfer hook).

 ## Transfer Hook

 Transfer hook is a recommended design pattern to implement FA2, enabling separation of core token transfer logic and permission policy.

 ### Transfer Hook Motivation